patrick-blom/firefly_luciferin_wiki/Debug.md

-If you have trouble connecting to MQTT/WiFi you can read debug output on serial port 500000
+If you have trouble connecting to MQTT/WiFi you can read debug output on serial port with a baud rate of 500000